|Copyright © 2008-2016. Clairton Volunteer Fire Dept

 council voted to award the contract to the fire department and

-Paramedics.
-The ambulance service continued to grow in 2000 when the contract for the Borough
+and Paramedics.
+The ambulance service continued to grow in 2000 when the contract for the

-of Glassport was awarded to the Clairton Volunteer Fire Department.
-At this time, we provide
+Borough of Glassport was awarded to the Clairton Volunteer Fire Department.
+At this time, we

+service.
 In 1992 city council purchased a 1974 Mack 55’ Telesquirt.
-This piece of equipment allowed the
+This piece of equipment

-volunteers to step up their efforts in providing efficient fire protection to the city residence.
+allowed the volunteers to step up their efforts in providing efficient fire protection to the city

-Through a donation by Aristec, the volunteers were able to receive a secondary pumper.
-A 1969
+residence.
+Through a donation by Aristec, the volunteers were able to receive a secondary

 As the years passed, the volunteers continued to update the fleet of ambulances.
 Initially, used